 Since 2001, the BMT CTN has opened more than 27 multi-institutional phase II and III trials, involved more than 100 transplant centers, and enrolled thousands of patients.

-Although the Bone Marrow Transplant Program offers state-of-the art autologous and allogeneic transplants to treat cancer, we do so in humble knowledge that we do not cure everybody.
+Although the Blood and Marrow Transplant Program offers state-of-the art autologous and allogeneic transplants to treat cancer, we do so in humble knowledge that we do not cure everybody.
 Our failures drive our ambition to improve our results and we do that with a robust research program.
 Our scientists, research nurses, data managers, and biostatisticians collaborate on studies that both reflect on what we have learned from our accumulated experience (retrospective research) to studies that test new ideas derived from that experience (prospective research).

 Our research project results are presented at national meetings, and we publish them in peer-reviewed journals.
-We are very proud of the number of our abstracts accepted for presentation at the American Society of Hematology Annual Meeting, the pre-eminent scientific meeting for bone marrow transplants.
+We are very proud of the number of our abstracts accepted for presentation at the American Society of Hematology Annual Meeting, the pre-eminent scientific meeting for blood and marrow transplants.
 At this meeting, investigators from our Program share valuable data to researchers and clinicians from all over the world.